nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    Examples:

-   * Alex is the first person in the address book and has the tasks [Work, project meeting at NUS]. `cat 1 -f work` will display the task "work"
+   * Alex is the first person in the person list and has the tasks [Work, project meeting at NUS]. `cat 1 -f work` will display the task "work"
    * `cat 1 -f work` Displays the list of tasks attached to the 1st person that match the given keywords(s).
    ![result for `cat 1 -f work`](images/cat-fResult.png)